 Pleuronectidae

 Righteye Flounders – Deep bodied and laterally compressed.
-The mouth is small.
-Eyes are almost always face right.
-Pelvic fins are symmetrical in shape and short-based.
-Lateral line is well developed on both sides of body (Kells and Carpenter 2011).
+Mouth small.
+Eyes almost always face right.
+Pelvic fins symmetrical in shape and short-based.
+Lateral line well developed on both sides of body (Kells and Carpenter 2011).

 Glyptocephalus cynoglossus – Witch Flounder